projectview2018/VIEW-site/README.md

 To summarize this document you must have:
 A Heroku account - it’s free
-Python 3.6 installed locally
+Python 3.6 installed locally <br>
-Pipenv installed locally
+Pipenv installed locally <br>
-Postgres installed locally, if running the app locally
+Postgres installed locally, if running the app locally <br>

 Next, login to heroku in your shell using the command:
 ```console
 $ heroku login
 ```